DeclanChidlow/vale.rocks/src/posts/uses.md

 Music libraries devolve into a mess with disturbing ease.
 I convert all my music to OPUS, process them with [beets](https://beets.io), and then play them with [Music Player Daemon (MPD)](https://www.musicpd.org).
 I can then use a frontend of my choosing, such as [Inori (いのり)](https://github.com/eshrh/inori), and pair it with tools like [mpc](https://github.com/MusicPlayerDaemon/mpc) for assigning keybinds.

+I track all my music listening with the aforementioned scrabbling tools, which feed into [ListenBrainz](https://listenbrainz.org) for tracking my listening habits.

 ### Books

-Currently I manage my extensive e-book collection with [Calibre](https://calibre-ebook.com), although it is showing its age in a few places.
-I pair it with [The StoryGraph](https://www.thestorygraph.com) for tracking read books and sourcing recommendations.
-I read my books on my Kindle 3 running [modified software for a better reading experience](/posts/improving-early-kindles).
+Currently I manage my extensive e-book collection with [Calibre](https://calibre-ebook.com), although it is showing its age in a few places, and then manually mirror the library onto my Jellyfin instance.
+I primarily read my books on my Kindle 3 running [modified software for a better reading experience](/posts/improving-early-kindles), with a [custom plugin I created for KOReader](https://github.com/DeclanChidlow/KOReader-Jellyfin-Plugin) which lets me access books from my Jellyfin instance.

 ### Gaming

 I like to do a bit of gaming in my 'spare' time, so I've got a bit set up.
-I have an Xbox Series S for virtue of convenience and local multi-player ease, as well as for media display.
+I have an Xbox Series S for virtue of convenience and local multiplayer ease, as well as for media display.
 I do also keep some other consoles around, including my Xbox 360 E, PlayStation Vita 2000, and Nintendo DS, although they see scarce use.

 My preferred platform, even if not the most played, is PC.
 Most of my PC games live on [Steam](https://store.steampowered.com/), although I've got pretty extensive libraries on GOG, Epic Games, and Amazon Gaming, which I manage through the [Heroic Games Launcher](https://heroicgameslauncher.com).
 I also have [Prism Launcher](https://prismlauncher.org) for my occasional Minecraft needs and [GameMode](https://feralinteractive.github.io/gamemode/) to keep everything running smoothly.